elcodedocle/gplusraffle/README.md

  - Point your browser to `/admin/login` (`/main.php?collection=admin&action=login`)
  and then to `/admin/install` (`/main.php?collection=admin&action=install`)

-This will set the google account token the app will use to manage fusion tables.
+This will set the google account offline token the app will use to manage the Fusion Tables.

-This token will be saved on adminConfig.php and will allow the app access to the associated account's fusion tables.

 You don't need to use the same google account you used for creating the app on the developers console: You may even create a new google account just to keep the app's tables if you want.

-Anyway, the token will only give the app offline access to the Fusion Tables and basic profile info of that account (to retrieve the account id), so even if I've screwed up and left some security hole on the auth process it should be a reasonably safe deal no matter what account you use (I'm not implying that I didn't put any effort on building a safe app, but bad things happen...)
+The offline token, stored in `adminConfig.php`, will only give the app offline access to the Fusion Tables managing and basic profile info of that account (to retrieve the account id).

 Users are only required basic profile info access (for the userid).

 For your users' safety and your own I suggest using SSL on the server.
-And, since I am at the moment too lazy and cheap to follow my own advice on the demo site I've set up, if you are concerned about what somebody could do with access to your account's basic profile info I urge you not to use it on a public/open connection.
+And, since I am at the moment too lazy and cheap to follow my own advice on the demo site I've set up, if you are concerned about what somebody could do with access to your account's basic profile info I urge you not to use it on a public/open non encrypted connection.

 ### How to use

  - You can now `/admin/logout` (`main.php?collection=admin&action=logout`) and go to
  `/webapp` to log in as a regular user and check the app out.

-The web app, `/webapp`, will provide an HTML5 client interface to handle requests and present JSON responses required to manage and participate on raffles.
+The web app, `/webapp`, provides an HTML5 client interface to handle requests and present JSON responses required to manage and participate on raffles.

-If you want to toy around with the API (maybe even implement a slicker client ;-)), these are HTTP request actions available (all responses are JSON encoded, with resposne column names array and rows array contained on `columns` and `rows` fields of the `data` response field):
+If you want to toy around with the API (maybe even implement a slicker client ;-)), these are the HTTP request actions available (all responses are JSON encoded, with resposne column names array and rows array contained on `columns` and `rows` fields of the `data` response field):

-`/admin/login` - logs the user with admin scopes (FusionTables handling, basic profile access)
+`/admin/login` - logs the user with admin scopes (FusionTables handling, basic profile access).

-`/admin/install` - sets the current admin google account id and a new token to handle fusion tables operations
+`/admin/install` - sets the current admin google account id and a new token to handle fusion tables operations.

-`/admin/uninstall` - removes the current admin google account id and token (the fusion tables will remain stored on the account, but new ones will be created on reinstall)
+`/admin/uninstall` - removes the current admin google account id and token (the fusion tables will remain stored on the account, but new ones will be created on reinstall).

-`/, /user/login` - logs in the user (html output with `authUrl` link), redirects to `/webapp` on success if a web session has been opened (by visiting /webapp)
+`/, /user/login` - logs in the user (html output with `authUrl` link), redirects to `/webapp` on success if a web session has been opened (by visiting /webapp).

-`/user/logout` - logs out the user
+`/user/logout` - logs out the user (an auto logout is performed when the session expires, in which case a 401 error code is issued instead of the requested response).

-`/raffle/create/description` - creates a raffle, returning its id, description, creator (you), status (closed) and date of creation (now)
+`/raffle/create/description` - creates a raffle, returning its id, description, creator (you), date of creation (now), privacy (public) and status (closed).

 `/raffle/delete/raffleid` - deletes `raffleid` (only the user who created it can do this.
-WARNING: All data will be lost, and no confirmation is required!)
+WARNING: All data will be lost, and no confirmation is required!).

 `/raffle/list`, `/raffle/list/all` - lists (public) raffles (id, description,
-creator, status and date of creation)
+creator, status and date of creation).

 `/raffle/list/me` or `/raffle/list/user/joined/me` - lists raffles the current
-user has joined (admin can list raffles joined by any userid)
+user has joined (admin can list raffles joined by any userid).

 `/raffle/list/mine` or `/raffle/list/user/created/me` - lists raffles the
-current user has created (admin can list raffles created by any userid)
+current user has created (admin can list raffles created by any userid).

 `/raffle/list/raffle/raffleid` - lists raffle's participants (and winner, if raffled).
 Any raffle, public or private, can be listed, and any user can join